HazelCunuder/notes/dev-front/week-5.md/day-20.md

 - Different rules for different projects
 - Version control: Specify version of linters, formatters and dependencies, so that people who join can see them.
 - Dependency management: Keep global environment clean and avoids conflict

+## Nodemon

+- Utility that monitors any changes in the source code and automatically restart the app when it detects changes.

+- Boost developer productivity during development

+-> Automates restart process

+## TypeScript